 5. The training has become much more in-depth.

-To stay up-to-speed on technology as it advances, mechanics receive on-going training.
+To stay up-to-speed on technology as it advances, technicians receive on-going training.

-As an example, Freightliner has online courses that Schneider uses to train mechanics, and we provide instructor-led, on-site training.
+As an example, Freightliner has online courses that Schneider uses to train technicians, and we provide instructor-led, on-site training.

-Schneider mechanics also have access to system trainers and engineers through phone calls, and we can share our diagnostic screens with them to get assistance.
+Schneider technicians also have access to system trainers and engineers through phone calls, and we can share our diagnostic screens with them to get assistance.

-6. Technology has affected the efficiency and effectiveness of mechanics.
+6. Technology has affected the efficiency and effectiveness of technicians.

 But overall, the advancement of technology has made trucks more fuel efficient, driver-friendly and safe.